geekiam23/bloccit/README.md

 == README

-Bloccit is a Reddit inspired application
+Shareit is a Reddit inspired application

 Users can sign up, create posts, comment on posts, vote on posts, favorite posts and receive updates on their favorite posts via email.